General Electric: Acquisitions and divestments

 In December 1985, GE reacquired the RCA Corporation, primarily to gain ownership of the NBC television network for $6.28 billion; this merger surpassed the Capital Cities/ABC merger from earlier that year as the largest non-oil company merger in world business history.
 The remainder of RCA's divisions and assets were sold to various companies, including Bertelsmann Music Group which acquired RCA Records.
 Thomson SA, which licensed the manufacture of RCA and GE branded electronics, traced its roots to Thomson-Houston, one of the original components of GE.
 Also in 1986, Kidder, Peabody & Co., a U.S.-based securities firm, was sold to GE and following heavy losses was sold to PaineWebber in 1994.

 In 1993, GE sold its Aerospace business to Martin Marietta.

-In 1997, Genpact was founded as a unit of General Electric in Gurgaon.
+In 1997, Genpact was founded as a unit of General Electric in Gurgaon, India.
 The company was founded as GE Capital International Services (GECIS).
 In the beginning, GECIS created processes for outsourcing back-office activities for GE Capital such as processing car loans and credit card transactions.
 It was an experimental concept at the time and the beginning of the business process outsourcing (BPO) industry.
 GE sold 60% stake in Genpact to General Atlantic and Oak Hill Capital Partners in 2005 and hived off Genpact into an independent business.
 GE is still a major client to Genpact today for services in customer service, finance, information technology, and analytics.

 In 2001, GE acquired Spanish-language broadcaster Telemundo and incorporated it into its National Broadcasting Company, Inc. subsidiary.

 In 2002, Francisco Partners and Norwest Venture Partners acquired a division of GE called GE Information Systems (GEIS).
 The new company, named GXS, is based in Gaithersburg, Maryland.
 GXS is a provider of business-to-business e-commerce solutions.
 GE maintains a minority stake in GXS.
 Also in 2002, GE Wind Energy was formed when GE bought the wind turbine manufacturing assets of Enron Wind after the Enron scandals.

 In 2004, GE bought 80% of Vivendi Universal Entertainment, the parent of Universal Pictures from Vivendi.
 Vivendi Universal was merged with NBC to form NBCUniversal.
 GE then owned 80% of NBCUniversal and Vivendi owned 20%.
 In 2004, GE completed the spin-off of most of its mortgage and life insurance assets into an independent company, Genworth Financial, based in Richmond, Virginia.

 In May 2007, GE acquired Smiths Aerospace for $4.8 billion.
 Also in 2007, GE Oil & Gas acquired Vetco Gray for $1.9 billion, followed by the acquisition of Hydril Pressure & Control in 2008 for $1.1 billion.